 And I question just how much consideration has been given to those who are overweight or obese.

-As the RSPH video in this link shows, the general consensus is that this is a good idea and part of me tried to understand their reasoning.
+As the RSPH video below shows, the general consensus is that this is a good idea and part of me tried to understand their reasoning.

 The rationale is that it could act as a deterrent.
 Would I consume less of my favourite caramel wafers if I knew that I would need to run twenty minutes to burn one off?